department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2024-03-usability-testing-rd2-at/conversation-guide.md

 # **Task 3: Care Summaries and Notes – 10 minutes**

-- Let’s say that Jamie saw a doctor in November 2023, and you want to see the details of that visit, please walk through how you would do that on this website.
+- Let’s say that Jamie saw a doctor in November 2023, and you want to see a note the doctor wrote as part of the visit, please walk through how you would do that on this website.

 _\[If they do not find the page or start scrolling through, say\]_

-- Where do you expect visit information to be on Jamie’s medical record a website like this?
+- Where do you that visit information to be on Jamie’s medical record on a website like this?

 _\[Direct to list, if needed\]_